ukstv/pinning-aggregation/README.md

 For the examples above, designator searched is `ipfs`.
 Rest of the connection string is parsed by particular backend.

 **IPFS.** Connection string looks like `ipfs://<host>:<port>` or `ipfs+http://<host>:<port>` or `ipfs+https://<host>:<port>`.
 It is translated into `http://<host>:<port>`, `http://<host>:<port>`, `https://<host>:<port>` correspondingly.
+Here there is a special hostname `__context` used, which commands the pinning backend to use IPFS connection provided in `IContext`.

 **Powergate.** Powergate requires token for authentication purposes.
 We pass it as a query param.
 Connection string looks like `powergate://<host>:<port>?token=<token>`, `powergate+http://<host>:<port>?token=<token>` or `powergate+https://<host>:<port>?token=<token>`.
 It is translated into `http://<host>:<port>`, `http://<host>:<port>`, `https://<host>:<port>` correspondingly, and set the token passed.